-First grade is an exciting time of transition for your little ones!
-To help you and your students have the best year ever, we’ve scoured our WeAreTeachers HELPLINE group on Facebook and the web for some of the best tips and ideas for teaching first grade.
+First grade is an exciting time of transition for your students!
+To help make it the best year ever, we’ve scoured our WeAreTeachers HELPLINE group on Facebook and the web for some of the best tips and ideas for teaching 1st grade.
 While it by no means covers every possible topic, we hope this list of gems will inspire you, whether you are a brand new teacher or a veteran.
 And, we’ve organized the list by topic to make it easy to cruise for ideas!

-1. Welcome your students with a big colorful, bulletin board.
+3. Welcome your students with a big, colorful bulletin board.

 Source: Doodlebugs Teaching